ultraq/gradle-support/README.md

 build scripts that I referenced with raw GitHub URLs to tagged versions.
-Gradle has been discouraging that approach for a *very* long time, so now I'm trying to go legit 😅  If you're looking for one of those older scripts, use the branch/tag navigation control to select tags not ending with a `-binary` in the name to locate them.
+Gradle has been discouraging that approach for a *very* long time, so now I'm trying to go legit 😅  If you're looking for one of those older scripts, use the branch/tag navigation control to select tags not ending with `-binary` to locate them.

 Plugins